 Performance can vary for a single run do to contention for shared resources.
-As all the cases here are run on a single node (and single nodes are not shared between users on HECTOR) there is no contention for off-node communications.
+As all the cases here are run on a single node (and single nodes are not shared between users on HECToR) there is no contention for off-node communications.
 However, there will be contention with other users' jobs on the system for access to disk to read and write files which could slow the application down.
-More importantly, the multiple processes that make up your single parallel job are contending with each other for resources on the node, such as access to main memory and space in the cache.